Ways to Give

 MIAD Holiday Sale Sponsorships | $2,500 – $15,000

 This popular annual event held during the first weekend of December showcases student and alumni art and design work at all price points while fostering camaraderie and mentoring among the artists and designers, and the community.
 Sponsorship packages and benefits vary by level.
-The 2019 MIAD Holiday Sale is December 5-7.
+Learn more about the MIAD Holiday Sale.

 MIAD Gallery Exhibition Sponsorships | $5,000 – $10,000

 Show your commitment as a patron of contemporary art and design in Wisconsin through exhibitions that provide engaging educational and visual opportunities to both MIAD students and the broader Milwaukee community throughout the year, and during quarterly Gallery Nights in partnership with the Third Ward Association.
 Learn more about this year’s exhibitions and gallery hours.
 Admission is free to MIAD’s galleries.
-For sponsorship information on specific exhibitions, contact Vivian Rothschild.
+For sponsorship information on specific exhibitions, contact Tracy Milkowski.

 “Because of my scholarship to MIAD, I’ve held internships and worked on projects that gave me confidence in my work.”